lta-rs/lta-rs/README.md

 ### Design decisions
 - Made sure that Rust structs are as close to the original response as possible to make sure that people can reference the original docs if there are any issues
 - Simple and no additional baggage.
 Only the client is included.
-E.g If anyone wants to add concurrency, they have to do it their own
+E.g If anyone wants to add concurrency, they have to do it on their own

 ### Changelog
 Version 0.1
 - All endpoints that are available from lta datamall website
 - Configuration using API

+Version 0.2 **[ Breaking Changes ]**
+- Changed all API to take in &LTAClient rather than using global

 ### Todo (excluding bugs from issues)
 - [ ] Proper date types using chrono library
-- [ ] Utils cleanup
+- [x] Utils cleanup
 - [x] Host on crates.io
 - [ ] Static website to showcase project
 - [ ] Documentation
-- [ ] More idiomatic Rust code
+- [x] More idiomatic Rust code
 - [ ] Logging

 ### License